Pulborough Circular walk

 Toughness

-4 out of 10 (3 for the Alternative and Short Walks).
+4 out of 10 (3 for the Short and Extended Alternative Walks, 1 for the Alt.
+Short Walk).

 Features

 This walk climbs gently at first to give a panoramic view of the South Downs from the low hills above Pulborough, where it joins the Wey-South Path.
-This goes past two medieval bridges on the canalised River Arun, part of an important transport link between London and the South Coast in the early 19thC, and continues across the extensive water meadows of Amberley Wildbrooks to the picturesque village of Amberley.
+This goes past two medieval bridges on the canalised River Arun, part of an important transport link between London and the South Coast in the early 19thC, then crosses the extensive water meadows of Amberley Wildbrooks to the picturesque village of Amberley.

-After lunch the walk heads eastwards through the landscaped grounds of Parham Park, with its large herd of dark-coated fallow deer and views of Parham House.
-The many “Private – No Access” notices do not encourage walkers to detour off the public footpath to visit this fine Elizabethan manor house and gardens, but for the record it is open Wed–Fri, Sun & BH from Easter to mid-October; admission is £14 (2022).
+The walk continues through the landscaped grounds of Parham Park, with its large herd of dark-coated fallow deer and views of Parham House.
+The many “Private – No Access” notices do not encourage walkers to detour off the right of way to visit this fine Elizabethan manor house, but for the record it is open Wed–Fri, Sun & BH from Easter to mid-October; admission is £15.50, or £11.50 for the gardens only (2024).

 In the next section you might see gliders taking off and landing at close quarters as you go along the edge of Parham Airfield.
-You then have the opportunity to spend some time bird-watching in the RSPB Pulborough Brooks Nature Reserve at Wiggonholt, which has a tearoom in its Visitor Centre, before a final stretch across the water meadows and alongside the River Arun back to Pulborough.
+You then have the opportunity to spend some time bird-watching in the RSPB Pulborough Brooks Nature Reserve at Wiggonholt, which has a tearoom in its Visitor Centre.
+The final stretch is across the water meadows and alongside the River Arun back to Pulborough.

-If the River Arun overflows its banks the stretches of this walk through the surrounding water meadows will be problematic, to say the least.
-In any case they are deliberately flooded in winter and the Wey-South Path through Amberley Wildbrooks can be boggy at almost any time of the year.
+Note that the water meadows around the River Arun are deliberately flooded in winter and the Wey-South Path through Amberley Wildbrooks can be boggy at almost any time of the year.

 Walk Options